United-Lands/UnitedDungeons/README.md

 **General commands:**

-- `/udd list` - list all registered dungeons.
+- `/udd list` - lists all registered dungeons.
-- `/udd create <name>` - created a new dungeon at the current location.
+- `/udd create <name>` - creates a new dungeon at the current location

 **Dungeon commands**

 `/udd <dungeon_name> ...`

-- `info` - displays information on a dungeon.
+- `info` - displays information on a dungeon
-- `rename <new_name>` - renames a dungeon.
+- `rename <new_name>` - renames a dungeon
-- `delete` - deletes a dungeon.
+- `delete` - deletes a dungeon
-- `toggle` - toggles a dungeon between active and inactive.
+- `toggle` - toggles a dungeon between active and inactive
-- `complete` - triggers the completion of a dungeon (removes all spawned mobs and activates rewards).
+- `complete` - triggers the completion of a dungeon (removes all spawned mobs and activates rewards)
-- `reset` - resets a dungeon (removes all mobs & rewards, unlocks the dungeon).
+- `reset` - resets a dungeon (removes all mobs & rewards, unlocks the dungeon)
-- `unlock` - removes the lock on a dungeon.
+- `unlock` - removes the lock on a dungeon
-- `showmarkers` - shows particles for the location of spawners, POIs, and the dungeon bounding box.
+- `showmarkers` - shows particles for the location of spawners, POIs, and the dungeon bounding box

 **Dungeon setter commands**